kondojuabhishek/ai-travel-planner/README.md

 Both operations use exponential backoff (1s → 2s → 4s → 8s → 16s) to handle transient API rate limits gracefully.

-**Provider decision**: The reference guide suggested Gemini.
-However, Gemini's free tier returned quota errors (limit: 0) due to Google Cloud project provisioning restrictions.
-Rather than blocking on this, I switched to Groq — a pragmatic engineering decision.
-The AI service layer is provider-agnostic: the `generateTripPlan` function interface stays identical regardless of which LLM is behind it, making a future swap back to Gemini a one-file change.
+**Initially attempted integration with Gemini API, but the free tier returned persistent quota errors due to Google Cloud project provisioning restrictions.
+Rather than blocking on infrastructure setup, I switched to Groq — a pragmatic engineering decision.
+The AI service layer is provider-agnostic: the generateTripPlan function interface stays identical regardless of which LLM is behind it, making a future swap back to Gemini a one-file change.

-## Creative Feature: Expense Tracker
+## Expense Tracker

 **What it does**: A dedicated section below each trip's itinerary lets users enter actual spending for each AI-suggested activity and compare it against the AI's estimates in real time.
 Users can also add unplanned expenses not in the itinerary.